GoogleCloudPlatform/dataplex-labs/dataplex-quickstart-labs/02-lab-guide/module-09-6-data-lineage-with-dataproc.md

 ## 6. Remove unwanted lineage

-Cleaning up lineage can be done by removing process runs, and then lienage process using the Lineage API.
+Cleaning up lineage can be done by removing process runs, and then lineage process using the Lineage API.

 E.g.
 ```